Tooth nerve pain can be extremely severe.

-BUT the nerve buried inside a tooth cannot swell up.
+BUT the nerve buried inside a tooth cannot swell up, because it's encased in the middle of a rock-hard tooth.
 So what happens is this; as the nerve tissue becomes inflamed, (maybe due to a cavity or to a knock on the tooth), it tries to swell up as tissue fluid leaks out of the tiny blood capillaries.
 The result is that the pressure inside the tooth goes up.

 When the pressure inside the tooth goes up, two things happen.
 First, it hurts, because the nerve is being pinched.
 This is that constant, throbbing tooth nerve pain.

 Second, the tiny blood capillaries inside the tooth also get compressed.
 This in turn starts to limit the blood flow to the tooth nerve.
 The pain begins to get worse.

 What happens next depends on how badly the tooth nerve is inflamed.

 Sometimes it can get better.
 Other times, it only gets worse.

 If your tooth nerve pain has a chance of getting better, dentists call the type of inflammation "reversible pulpitis".
 This means that something can be done to reverse the situation, and get back to normal.

 BUT if the nerve has become damaged by the pressure from the inflammation, then dentists will call this "irreversible pulpitis".
 It cannot be reversed.
 The process has gone too far.
 It's a bit like gangrene in a toe that has been frostbitten.
 The nerve will die.